Another COVID Christmas brings anxiety, but also optimism

 Yet, there were homilies of hope, as vaccines and other treatments become more available.

-Pope Francis used his Christmas address to pray for some of those vaccines to reach the poorest countries.
+Pope Francis used his Christmas address to pray for more vaccines to reach the poorest countries.
 While wealthy countries have inoculated as much as 90% of their adult populations, 8.9% of Africa’s people are fully jabbed, making it the world’s least-vaccinated continent.

 Only a few thousand well-wishers turned out for his noontime address and blessing, but even that was better than last year, when Italy’s Christmas lockdown forced Francis indoors for the annual “Urbi et Orbi” (“To the city and the world”) speech.